redhat-developer/odo/docs/debugging-using-devfile.md

 micro_nav: true

 ---
 Debugging your component involves port forwarding with the Kubernetes pod.
 Before you start, it is required that you have a `kind: debug` step located within your `devfile.yaml`.

-1. See below for an example `devfile.yaml` that containers a `debugrun` step under the `commands` key:
+1. See below for an example `devfile.yaml` that contains a `debug` step under the `commands` key:

 <!-- end list -->